Like it or not, there is something to be said about the power of daily routine in our lives.

 People procrastinate, and that is normal.

-Set yourself time in your plans that accounts for the possibility to put things off.
+Set yourself time in your plans that accounts for the possibility of putting things off.

 Indulge in your vices, but do it responsibly.

-What about you: what activities do you like to add in YOUR daily routine?
+What about you: what activities do you like to add to YOUR daily routine?